nomadbitcoin/softlaw-marketplace-contracts/docs/src/architecture/revenue-flow.md

 ## Primary Sale Payment Flow

-When the seller is in the split recipients (e.g., IP owner selling their first license):
+When this is the first sale of an IP asset or license:

 ```mermaid
 sequenceDiagram